Accidental (music): Standard use

-Because seven of the twelve notes of the chromatic equal-tempered scale are naturals (the "white notes", A; B; C; D; E; F; and G on a piano keyboard) this system can significantly reduce the number of naturals required in a notated passage.
+Because seven of the twelve notes of the chromatic equal-tempered scale are naturals (the "white notes"; A, B, C, D, E, F and G on a piano keyboard) this system can significantly reduce the number of naturals required in a notated passage.

 Occasionally, an accidental may change the note by more than a semitone: for example, if a G♯ is followed in the same measure by a G♭, the flat sign on the latter note means it is two semitones lower than if no accidental were present.
 Thus, the effect of the accidental must be understood in relation to the "natural" meaning of the note's staff position.

 In some atonal scores (particularly by composers of the Second Viennese School), an accidental is notated on every note, including natural notes and repeated pitches.
 This system was adopted for "the specific intellectual reason that a note with an accidental was not simply an inflected version of a natural note but a pitch of equal status."

-Double accidentals
+Double flats and sharps

-Double accidentals raise or lower the pitch of a note by two semitones, an innovation developed as early as 1615.
-This applies to the written note, ignoring key signature.
-An F with a double sharp applied raises it a whole step so it is enharmonically equivalent to a G.
+A double flat or double sharp would alter the pitch of a note by two semitones.
+An F double sharp is a whole step above an F, making it enharmonically equivalent to a G. These alterations apply to the note as if it were a "natural", regardless of the key signature (see the Fx in measure 2 of the Chopin example below).

-Usage varies on how to notate the situation in which a note with a double sharp (or flat) is followed in the same measure by a note with a single sharp (or flat).
-Some publications simply use the single accidental for the latter note, whereas others use a combination of a natural and a sharp (shown below), with the natural being understood to apply to only the second sharp.
+If a note with a double sharp or double flat is followed by a note in the same position with a single sharp or single flat, there are two common notations.
+Modern notation simply uses a single flat or sharp sign on the second note, whereas older notation may cancel the double accidental with natural sign before applying the single accidental (example below).
+Changing a note with a double accidental to a natural may likewise be done with a single natural sign (modern) or with a double natural (older).

-The double accidental with respect to a specific key signature raises or lowers the notes containing a sharp or flat by a semitone.
-For example, when in the key of C minor or E major, F, C, G, and D contain a sharp.
-Adding a double accidental (double sharp) to F in this case only raises F by one further semitone, creating G natural.
-Conversely, adding a double sharp to any other note not sharped or flatted in the key signature raises the note by two semitones with respect to the chromatic scale.
-For example, in the aforementioned key signature, any note that is not F, C, G, and D is raised by two semitones instead of one, so an A double sharp raises the note A natural to the enharmonic equivalent of B natural.
+Triple flats (bbb) and triple sharps (#x) are extremely rare, altering a note by three semitones.

+In tunings where the number of notes per octave is not a multiple of 12 (e.g., tunings other than the standard 12-TET), enharmonics are generally different.
+Accidentals would behave differently than in the standard tuning system and, for example, Fx might not be enharmonically equivalent to G. This changes the effect of double and triple accidentals as well.